mukhtar-github/react-advanced/README.md

 #### /tutorial/9-custom-hooks/setup

 Essentially custom hooks allows us to reuse the functionality.
 We're not talking about reusing HTML elements, we already can do that with components.
+We're talking about the functionality.
+Whether that is fetching data, saving to local storage, and tht sort of things.

 ### React Router